 The Supernova Discovery

-In 1998, two independent teams — the Supernova Cosmology Project (Saul Perlmutter) and the High-Z Supernova Search Team (Brian Schmidt and Adam Riess) — were using Type Ia supernovae as "standard candles" to measure cosmic distances.
+In 1998, two independent teams -- the Supernova Cosmology Project led by Saul Perlmutter (Lawrence Berkeley National Laboratory) and the High-Z Supernova Search Team led by Brian Schmidt (Australian National University) and Adam Riess (then at UC Berkeley) -- were using Type Ia supernovae as "standard candles" to measure cosmic distances.

-Both teams expected to find a decelerating expansion — gravity should be slowing the universe down.
+Both teams expected to find a decelerating expansion -- gravity from all the matter in the universe should be slowing the expansion down.
 Both found instead that distant supernovae were dimmer than expected, meaning they were farther away than deceleration would predict.
 The universe's expansion was accelerating.

 Something was pushing the universe apart, overcoming gravity on the largest scales.
-Something with negative pressure — the defining property of dark energy — fills all of space and grows more powerful as the universe expands.
+Something with negative pressure -- the defining physical property of dark energy -- fills all of space and grows more dominant as the universe expands and matter dilutes.

 What Dark Matter and Dark Energy Might Be